Find your jazz voice

 “Well, good for you Ilse!
 But if you don’t mind, I’d like to find my jazz voice.
 Preferably within 10 minutes.”

-So, let’s find your jazz voice.
+You’re right!
+Let’s find your jazz voice.
 Obviously finding it doesn’t equal mastering it.
 But you’ll still have to find it first!

 Step 1 – Range